jonnonz1/nz-statute-book/acts/public/2020/water-services-authority-taumata-arowai-act-2020.md

       (iii) watercourses that are part of, or related to, the infrastructure described in paragraph (a)﻿(i)
   - **stormwater network operator** means—
     (a) each of the following entities (to the extent that a stormwater network is operated, or its operation or aspects of its operation are supervised, by, for, or on behalf of the entity):
-      (i) a local authority, council-controlled organisation, or subsidiary of a council-controlled organisation:
+      (i) a local authority, water organisation, or subsidiary of a water organisation:
       (ii) a department listed in Part 1 of Schedule 2 of the Public Service Act 2020:
       (iii) the New Zealand Defence Force; and
     (b) any person who operates a stormwater network, or any aspect of a stormwater network, for, or on behalf of, an organisation specified in paragraph (a)
-  - **Taumata Arowai** means Taumata Arowai–the Water Services Regulator established by section 8
-  - **Te Mana o te Wai** —
-    (a) has the meaning set out in the National Policy Statement for Freshwater Management issued in 2020 under section 52 of the Resource Management Act 1991 and any statement issued under that section that amends or replaces the 2020 statement (and see also sections 5, 10, 17, and 18 of this Act); and
-    (b) applies, for the purposes of this Act, to water (as that term is defined in this section)
   - **urban area** —
     (a) means an area identified in a district plan or proposed district plan as being primarily zoned for residential, industrial, or commercial activities, together with adjoining special-purpose and open-space zones, however described; but
     (b) does not include an area zoned primarily for rural or rural-residential activities, however described
   - **wastewater network** means the infrastructure and processes that— (a) are used to collect, store, transmit through reticulation, treat, or discharge wastewater; and (b) are operated by, for, or on behalf of one of the following:
-      (i) a local authority, council-controlled organisation, or subsidiary of a council-controlled organisation:
+      (i) a local authority, water organisation, or subsidiary of a water organisation:
       (ii) a department:
       (iii) the New Zealand Defence Force
   - **wastewater network operator** means—
     (a) each of the following entities (to the extent that a wastewater network is operated, or its operation or aspects of its operation are supervised, by, for, or on behalf of the entity):
-      (i) a local authority, council-controlled organisation, or subsidiary of a council-controlled organisation:
+      (i) a local authority, water organisation, or subsidiary of a water organisation:
       (ii) a department listed in Part 1 of Schedule 2 of the Public Service Act 2020:
       (iii) the New Zealand Defence Force; and
     (b) any person who operates a wastewater network, or any aspect of a wastewater network, for, or on behalf of, an organisation specified in paragraph (a); and